Manuel II of Portugal: Lisbon regicide

-King of Portugal and the Algarves
+Reign

 His first act was to meet with his Council of State and request the resignation of João Franco, whose policies may have been responsible for the tragedy.
 He appointed a government of national unity, presided over by Admiral Francisco Joaquim Ferreira do Amaral.
 This quieted the republicans, but in retrospect was seen as weakness.

 He opened the Royal Court Assembly on 6 May 1908 in the presence of national representatives, and affirmed his support of the Constitution.
 The King received general public sympathy, due to the deaths of his father and older brother.
 He was protected by his mother, Amélie, and sought out the support of the experienced politician José Luciano de Castro.
 Judging that the intervention of King Carlos was a reason for the events of 1908, he declared that he would reign, but not govern.

 For his part, the new King tried to increase the monarchy's connection with its subjects.
 The King visited several areas of the country.
 His trips included stops in Porto, Braga, Viana do Castelo, Oliveira de Azeméis, Santo Tirso, Vila Nova de Gaia, Aveiro, Guimarães, Coimbra and Barcelos.
 During these visits, his subjects were captivated by the young king, and he was received warmly.
 On 23 November he travelled to Espinho in open the Vale do Vouga Railway.
 On his journeys, he ingratiated himself with the people with his candour and pious character.

 However, he was not popular with republicans.
-One of them, João Chagas, the anti-monarchist journalist and propagandist of the Republican Party, warned the King of the problems that would develop when he declared:

-"...your Highness arrives too young into a very old world...!"
+One of them, João Chagas, the anti-monarchist journalist and propagandist of the Republican Party, warned the King of the problems that would develop when he declared:... your Highness arrives too young into a very old world ...!